OatmealDome/SplatoonUtilities/LanguageSwitching/README.md

 * copy ```CommonMsg_JPja.szs``` from Uwizard → ```CommonMsg_USfr.szs``` in cafiine
 * copy ```LayoutMsg_JPja.szs``` from Uwizard → ```LayoutMsg_USfr.szs``` in cafiine

-In the next scenario, I want to change the language from Dutch to American English.
+In the next scenario, I want to change the language from German to American English.

 * download using title ID ```0005000E101769000``` (North America) in Uwizard
 * create cafiine file structure using title ID ```00050000-10176A00``` (Europe)